Dutch Employment Law

 It is not possible to address in detail all the issues of dismissal under Dutch Labor Law.
 Due to the complexity of the system it is wise to seek professional assistance prior to taking any measure.

-For further information regarding Dutch Employment Law, please contact our contact person of the Labour and Employment Law Practice Group.
+For further information regarding Dutch Employment Law, please do not hesitate to contact our contact person of the Labour and Employment Law Practice Group.
+We will be happy to answer your questions.

 Print This Page Print This Page